Austin Ekeler: 2018

 In the 2018 season opener against the Kansas City Chiefs, Ekeler had 39 rushing yards to go along with five receptions for 87 receiving yards and a receiving touchdown in the 38–28 loss.
 He scored a receiving touchdown in Weeks 4 and 5 against the San Francisco 49ers and Oakland Raiders.
 In Week 14, against the Cincinnati Bengals, he aggravated a neck injury, which sidelined him for two games.
-He returned for the regular season finale against the Denver Broncos and scored a rushing touchdown.
-Overall, in the 2018 season, he finished with 554 rushing yards, three rushing touchdowns, 39 receptions, 404 receiving yards, and three receiving touchdowns.
-The Chargers earned the #5-seed for the AFC Playoffs.
+He returned for the regular season finale against the Broncos and scored a rushing touchdown.

+Overall, in the 2018 season, he finished with 554 rushing yards, three rushing touchdowns, 39 receptions, 404 receiving yards, and three receiving touchdowns, helping the Chargers earned the #5-seed for the AFC Playoffs.
 In the Wild Card Round against the Baltimore Ravens, he had 43 scrimmage yards in the 23–17 victory.
 In the Divisional Round against the New England Patriots, he had three receptions for 19 yards in the 41–28 loss.

 2019

-Ekeler began the season as the starter while Melvin Gordon was in a contract dispute.
+Ekeler began the season as the Chargers' starting running back while Melvin Gordon held out due to a contract dispute.
 In Week 1, Ekeler rushed 12 times for 58 yards and the game-winning touchdown, in addition to catching six passes for 96 yards and two touchdowns in the 30–24 overtime win over the Indianapolis Colts.
 In Week 2 against the Detroit Lions, he rushed 17 times for 66 yards and a touchdown with additional work in the receiving game, recording six receptions for 67 in the team's 10–13 loss to the Lions.
 In Week 3 against the Houston Texans, Ekeler rushed nine times for 36 yards and caught seven receptions for 45 yards.
 In Week 4 against the Miami Dolphins, Ekeler rushed 18 times for 60 yards and one touchdown and caught five passes for 62 yards and one touchdown in the 30–10 win.
 During Week 7 against the Tennessee Titans, Ekeler had only seven rushing yards but had 118 receiving yards as the Chargers lost 20–23.
-In Week 11 against the Kansas City Chiefs on Monday Night Football, Ekeler rushed five times for 24 yards and caught eight passes for 108 yards in the 24–17 loss.
-During Week 14 against the Jacksonville Jaguars, Ekeler finished with 101 rushing yards on just eight carries, with four receptions for 112 receiving yards, and a touchdown as the Chargers won 45–10.
+In Week 11 against the Chiefs on Monday Night Football, Ekeler rushed five times for 24 yards and caught eight passes for 108 yards in the 24–17 loss.
+During Week 14 against the Jaguars, Ekeler finished with 101 rushing yards on just eight carries, with four receptions for 112 receiving yards, and a touchdown as the Chargers won 45–10.
 He was the sixth player ever, and the first since Herschel Walker in 1986, to average over 10 yards per carry and reception in a 100/100 game.

 Overall, he finished the 2019 season with 557 rushing yards and three rushing touchdowns to go along with 92 receptions for 993 receiving yards and eight receiving touchdowns.